Resolving Discrepancies in Compute-Optimal Scaling of Language Models: Introduction

 While \citet{hoffmann2022empirical} and subsequent work~\cite{touvron2023llama,touvron2023llama2,gadre2024language,hu2024minicpm,deepseekai2024deepseek} established that following the \Hoffmann scaling law leads to better performance than \Kaplan scaling, it is still important to understand \emph{why} the two works arrived at different conclusions.
 Is the difference due to architecture, training setup, pretraining data, results analysis, or perhaps something else entirely?
 The answer could teach us important lessons on how to correctly predict and perform model scaling.

-\citet{hoffmann2022empirical} hypothesize that the scaling law discrepancy is due to \citet{kaplan2020scaling} not tailoring the learning rate decay schedule for each token budget separately.
+\citet{hoffmann2022empirical} hypothesize that the scaling law discrepancy is due to \citet{kaplan2020scaling} not tailoring the learning rate schedule for each token budget separately.
 While they demonstrate that mismatched learning rate decay results in a higher loss, they do not show it leads to a different compute-optimal scaling law.
+We further discuss \citet{hoffmann2022empirical}'s hypothesis in \Cref{app:hoffmann-hypothesis}.
 To the best of our knowledge, this hypothesis is the only explanation offered in the literature so far.

 \paragraph{Our contribution.} In this work, we uncover three factors contributing to the discrepancy, and disprove Hoffman et al.'s hypothesis about the role of learning rate decay; \Cref{fig:1} illustrates our main results.
 We begin by reproducing the \Kaplan scaling law in a Llama-derived pretraining setup using the OpenLM library \citep{gururangan2023openlm} and the RefinedWeb dataset \citep{penedo2023refinedweb} (\Cref{fig:1}a).
 Our first observation is that accounting for the computational cost of the decoding layer (as done in \citet{hoffmann2022empirical} but not in \citet{kaplan2020scaling}) shifts compute-optimal scaling toward a more constant token-to-parameter ratio (\Cref{fig:1}b).
 Second, we note that the constant-length warmup period of \citet{kaplan2020scaling} is too long for smaller models, inflating the optimal number of tokens at lower compute budgets; scaling the warmup period with the model size further shifts the scaling in the \Hoffmann direction (\Cref{fig:1}c).
 Next, we match the learning rate decay to the token budget of each configuration we test (as \citet{hoffmann2022empirical} conjecture to be essential) but observe little effect on the compute-optimal scaling law (\Cref{fig:1}d).
 Finally, we set the learning rate, batch size, and the AdamW $\beta_2$ parameters individually for each model size, leading to compute-optimal scaling that agrees closely with \Hoffmann (\Cref{fig:1}e).
 Notably, the latter configuration uses a constant learning rate schedule, showing that learning rate decay is not essential for the \Hoffmann scaling law to emerge.
 We repeat our experiment on the OpenWebText2 dataset \citep{gao2020pile}, observing similar results despite performing hyperparameter tuning only on RefinedWeb.